Spacetime Dimensionality from de Sitter Entropy: Is 4D Spacetime Entropically Favored?

+Thus one can assume, quite justifiably, that for a small cosmological constant the Hawking/Unruh radiation will be a gas of photons and gravitons, whose interactions are negligible.
+In $(d+1)$ spacetime dimensions photon has $(d-1)$ DOFs, while graviton has $\tfrac{1}{2}(d+1)(d-2)$.
+The total number of DOFs is therefore \beq \mathfrak D~\equiv~\mathfrak D(d)=(d-1)+\tfrac{1}{2}(d+1)(d-2).\eeq{dof}

-{\em Is 4D Spacetime Natural?} Let us consider the creation of de Sitter universes, by quantum tunneling~\cite{Creation}, with different spacetime dimensionalities, but with the same values of the fundamental constants, which all can be set to unity~\footnote{We do not consider scenarios in which the Newton's constant $G$ may depend on spacetime dimensionality.}.
-One could estimate the tunneling probability amplitude via the Hartle-Hawking wavefunction~\cite{HH} of the de Sitter universe~\footnote{The authors of ref.~\cite{Sarangi} also considered quantum creation of inflationary universes with different dimensionalities, but used a modified Hartle-Hawking wavefunction.}: \beq \Psi_{\text{HH}}\sim\exp(-\Gamma)=\exp(S),\eeq{probability} where the Euclidean action, $\Gamma$, is simply the negative of the de Sitter entropy~\cite{GH2}.
-The larger the entropy, the more probable is the tunneling event.
-Now for any \emph{given} value of the characteristic quantity $E$, one can use Eq.~(\ref{last}) to formally consider $S$ as a function of the number of space dimensions $d$.
-Is there any particular value of $d$ that maximizes the probability amplitude~(\ref{probability})?
+Let us consider universes that evolve from some initial state into a final state of a de Sitter space with a small cosmological constant, like our Universe~\cite{dS}.
+The asymptotically de Sitter universes are assumed to have different dimensionalities, but the same values of the fundamental constants, which all can be set to unity (we do not consider scenarios in which the Planck mass $M_{\text P}$ may depend on spacetime dimensionality).
+Now for any given value of the characteristic quantity $E$, one can use Eq.~(\ref{last}) to formally consider $S$ as a function of the number of space dimensions $d$.
+Is there any particular value of $d$ that is favored entropically?